Mukhamedzhan Tynyshpaev: His work and legacy

-Tynyshpaev’s scholarly output was not particularly large, but he produced all of it in the space of about five years.
-Tynyshpaev worked at the time as a professor of mathematics and physics at a pedagogical institute in Tashkent, training a new cadre of teachers among the indigenous population – in the case of this school, the students were primarily Kazakh.
-This was the first time that Tynyshpaev lived in the same general area for more than three years – his previous employment with the railways had taken him to nearly every populated area in Central Asia.
+Mūhammedjan's scholarly output was not particularly large, but he produced all of it in the space of about five years.
+Mūhammedjan worked at the time as a professor of mathematics and physics at a pedagogical institute in Tashkent, training a new cadre of teachers among the indigenous population – in the case of this school, the students were primarily Kazakh.
+This was the first time that Mūhammedjan lived in the same general area for more than three years – his previous employment with the railways had taken him to nearly every populated area in Central Asia.

 A large portion of his scholarly output consisted of articles focusing on city ruins, cemeteries, mounds, and other sites which had attracted his attention while working the railroad.
-Tynyshpaev had no training in archaeology or history.
-Tynyshpaev wrote about the history of the Kazakhs from a genealogical perspective, lecturing for the Turkestan chapter of the Russian Geographical Society.
-It was under their auspices that Tynyshpaev published several major articles, including his two most influential works:
+Mūhammedjan had no training in archaeology or history.
+Mūhammedjan wrote about the history of the Kazakhs from a genealogical perspective, lecturing for the Turkestan chapter of the Russian Geographical Society.
+It was under their auspices that Mūhammedjan published several major articles, including his two most influential works: